vladi443/just-the-docs/docs/contribute-report.md

 ---
 # Contribute

-This tab includes information on how to use Github, review code and submit changes proposals.
-Any feedbacks or recommendations on how to contribute or share the code is welcomed and can be submitted on Ziggurat Systems Github Repository.
+Contributions, suggestions and bug reports are welcome!
+This tab includes information on how to view and submit changes proposals on Github.

+**PAGE IS UNDER DEVELOPMENT**
+Please refer to [Github Pull Request Manual](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for additional information on how pull requests work and how to submit one.